SFcoderSchool/pythonProjects/3mediumLists/bombroulette/README.md

 6. ask the user if they would like to target (self / computer)
 7. check to see if the bomb is "bomb" then say "it was a bomb" otherwise say "it was a dud"
 8. make chosen target lose a life if it is a "bomb"
+9. make chosen targets gain a life if it is a "dud"

 ```python
 hand = bombs.pop(0)